You know it takes a while for a guy to find a boyfriend.

-“If no bills go up, about five years.
+“If the bills stay at their current amount, and not go up, about five years.
 But I know they’ll go up.
 So I’m only counting four years.

 “In the meantime, I’m doing okay.
 The refrigerator has everything I need like milk, eggs, veggies, all the usual things that you’d keep in the refrigerator.
 The freezer has about five of the two-dollar meals, beef patties, frozen peas, green beans, and corn, a half-gallon of ice cream, and an apple pie.
 I have canned stuff like soup, tuna, and chili.

 “I try to buy things when they’re on sale, like larger quantities of items when there are two for the price of one sales.
 I found enough dish detergent, laundry detergent, paper towels, tissues, and toilet paper in the garage to last through next year.
 It seems weird that Mom would stock up on stuff like that, but not keep enough food in the house.”

 Mike scratched his cheek, then turned to Jeremy.
 “What about income tax?”

 “She got money back last year.
 But that’s a problem because I don’t know anything about income tax.
 I know there’s Federal and state, and her checkbook shows she got money back from both, just over a thousand dollars in all, and she deposited the checks into her checking account.”